michaeluno/server-information/readme.txt

 1. ***Report Page***

 == Changelog ==

+= 1.1.3 - 2015/03/02 =
+- Fixed an issue that PHP warnings occurred on some servers with access restriction on PHP error logs.
+- Updated the Admin Page Framework library.

 = 1.1.2 - 2015/01/16 =
 - Fixed an action name that is triggered when all the plugin components are loaded.